 Hotel prices in September

-When it comes to finding a hotel for your September trip to Turkey, we recommend using Booking.com.
+When it comes to finding a hotel for your September trip to Turkey, I recommend using Booking.com.
+However, updating this post after our latest trip to Turkey, I noticed that Agoda offers lower rates for Turkish all-inclusive resorts.

-Overall, we’ve noticed that hotels are much cheaper in Istanbul during the month of September, but it’s mainly because the majority of tourists still crave a classic beach vacation at the beginning of fall.
+Overall, hotels are much cheaper in Istanbul during the month of September, but it’s mainly because the majority of tourists still crave a classic beach vacation at the beginning of fall.

 Antalya | Fethiye | Marmaris | Bodrum | Istanbul | |